apache/airflow/docs/howto/use-mesos.rst

 1. Install airflow on a mesos slave where web server and scheduler will run, let's refer to this as the "Airflow server".
-2. On the Airflow server, install mesos.interface via ``pip install mesos.interface``
-3. On the Airflow server, install avmesos via ``pip install avmesos``
+2. On the Airflow server, install avmesos via ``pip install avmesos``
-4. On the Airflow server, use a database (such as mysql) which can be accessed from all mesos slaves and add configuration in ``airflow.cfg``.
+3. On the Airflow server, use a database (such as mysql) which can be accessed from all mesos slaves and add configuration in ``airflow.cfg``.
-5. Change your ``airflow.cfg`` to point executor parameter to ``MesosExecutor`` and provide related Mesos settings.
+4. Change your ``airflow.cfg`` to point executor parameter to ``MesosExecutor`` and provide related Mesos settings.
-6. On all mesos slaves, install airflow.
+5. On all mesos slaves, install airflow.
 Copy the ``airflow.cfg`` from Airflow server (so that it uses same sql alchemy connection).

-7. On Airflow server, to start processing/scheduling DAGs on mesos, run:
+6. On Airflow server, to start processing/scheduling DAGs on mesos, run:

 .. code-block:: bash